dandonahoe/dandonahoe-old/_posts/2024-06-21-web-app-architecture-as-simply-as-possible.markdown

 ## Let's Get Started

 In the next post, we'll start with the basics of web development.
-If you’re ready to embark on this journey, click on the link below to get started with our first tutorial on setting up your development environment.
+If you're ready to embark on this journey, click on the link below to get started with our first tutorial on setting up your development environment.

 ## Start with the Basics